This page is for Free File Fillable Forms Taxpayers

 - Enter your street address on form 1040

-- Complete your foreign address using Schedule 6.
+- Complete your foreign address using the Form 1040.
 Use pick-list to select the country

 - Follow the country’s practice for entering the foreign province/county.
 The foreign province/county can contain no more than 17 characters